juliennecodes/to-do-list/Notes.md

 #Note: A user can be the end-user of the application but it can also be another developer who uses a component you developed.
 Let's say you implemented an image gallery that's used by other developers of your team.
 You should test that it behaves correctly when props change for example.
   -from https://jkettmann.com/beginners-guide-to-testing-react/

+#Purpose of test is to make sure that we're confident in the thing we're shipping isn't broken.
+Once you feel pretty confident that the thing you're shipping isn't broken, then you don't need to write anymore tests.
+- As you add new features, refactor, change things, whatever, you're going to need to update test.
+- Write tests as long as you're making changes to the app.
+- If you're only refactoring, you shouldn't need to change tests at all.
+- from ask me anything about testing dodds youtube